TobiWo/eth-duties/README.md

     --beacon-node http://localhost:5052
     ```

-1. Print upcoming duties (block proposal, sync committee) for validators which indices/pubkeys are located in a file:
+1. Print upcoming duties for validators which indices/pubkeys are located in a file:

     ```bash
     # Mixing indices and pubkeys and/or adding aliases is also supported in files